Porcellio werneri: How to Care for the Greek Shield Isopod

 For the rest of the habitat:

 • Cork bark – Isopods seem to universally love cork bark.
-They like to hang out in the dark crevices (and occasionally eat the wood itself).
-Plus, a broad chunk is a nice, cool place to create your moist area.
+They like to hang out in the dark crevices and on the underside.
+You can buy some here on our store.

 • Leaf Litter – Another isopod culture staple, leaf litter forms the nutritional backbone of a typical isopod diet and provides lots of places to hide.
 You can grab a bag of Oak Leaf Litter on our store.